 What is cool is that you get this for all the languages available on Glossika.

-All in all, Glossika was very disappointing to use which is a shame considering all the languages that they have on offer.
+All in all, Glossika was fairly disappointing to use which is a shame considering all the languages that they have on offer.

 While there are lots of improvements that can be made, the fact that they are still refining their product gives me hope that it will gradually get better to use.
 As users flag incorrect sentences and mistranslations, the course material will slowly be improved upon.

-Perhaps you could find enough value in using strenuously for a month if you’ve struggled to find the motivation to practice speaking the language you’re learning.
+Perhaps you could find enough value in using it strenuously for a couple of months if you’ve struggled to find the motivation to practice speaking the language you’re learning.